FabianVarela/flutter_login_types/README.md

 ### Other mechanism

-This scenario recreates the authentication using Azure Active Directory B2C, enabling user/password, third logins, etc.
+This scenario recreates the authentication using different mechanism like Azure Active Directory B2C and/or Auth0, enabling user/password, third logins, etc.

 ------